 Pre-clinical development of adeno-associated virus (AAV)-based therapies gives important insights into safety and efficacy before experimental testing in humans.
 However, translating promising pre-clinical results into clinical success is a struggle.
 AAV-based therapies have faced numerous safety concerns with several adverse events linked to manufacturing impurities, such as empty capsids or encapsidated non-therapeutic (e.g., partial vector or non-vector) DNA.1

-How to effectively characterize these impurities is an evolving regulatory question, and drug developers are increasingly prioritizing manufacturing quality assessments early in pre-clinical development.
+How to effectively perform AAV characterization studies and understand these impurities is an evolving regulatory question, and drug developers are increasingly prioritizing manufacturing quality assessments early in pre-clinical development.
 In the following blog, we discuss some of the critical quality attributes (CQAs) – characteristics that need to be within an appropriate range to ensure quality – of recombinant AAVs (rAAVs), how they’re measured, and how in silico methods can eliminate bottlenecks in this process.

 Bioreactors are cell culture vessels that are used for the production of rAAV-based therapeutics.
 They have sensors for monitoring key parameters, such as temperature, pH, dissolved oxygen, and nutrient levels, essential for optimizing production yield and quality.
 A bioreactor is used to assess the manufacturability of an rAAV vector design for preclinical and clinical studies.